Nursing Interview Tips: 5 Best Practices

 For example, studies have shown that some recruiters may stereotype male nursing candidates as “bold,” “aggressive,” or “less caring” because nursing is a predominantly female profession.
 However, these types of beliefs can drive highly qualified candidates away and prevent diversity in the workplace.

-In order to be a good interviewer, it’s important to take steps to continuously identify and address your own cognitive biases.
+To make the most of this nursing interview tip, it’s important to take steps to continuously identify and address your own cognitive biases.
 You can start by taking an implicit association test or exploring training resources that can help you unlearn unconscious biases over time.

 5. Sell Your Facility Without Making Empty Promises